-- 7. The key findings of the fifth annual peer review are as follows: - Domestic legal and administrative framework: Over 100 jurisdictions have a domestic legal framework for CbC reporting in place.
+The key findings of the third annual peer review are as follows:

+- Domestic legal and administrative framework: Over 90 jurisdictions have a domestic legal framework for CbC reporting in place.
 In addition, a number of jurisdictions have final legislation approved that is awaiting official publication.
-In this peer review report, 28 jurisdictions have received a general recommendation to put in place or finalise their domestic legal or administrative framework and 27 jurisdictions received one or more recommendations for improvements to specific areas of their framework.
-Furthermore, two jurisdictions finalised legislation during this peer review period but it has not been possible to carry out a review of that legislation.
-A review of the legislation will take place in the next peer review. - Exchange of information framework: Of the jurisdictions included in this review, 82 jurisdictions have multilateral or bilateral competent authority agreements in place. - Confidentiality: Of the jurisdictions included in this review, 88 have undergone an assessment by the Global Forum on Transparency and Exchange of Information for Tax Purposes (the Global Forum) concerning confidentiality and data safeguards in the context of implementing the AEOI standard, and did not receive any action plan. - Appropriate use: Of the jurisdictions included in this review, 64 jurisdictions have provided detailed information, enabling the Inclusive Framework to obtain sufficient assurance that measures are in place to ensure the appropriate use of CbC reports.
+In this peer review report, 41 jurisdictions have received a general recommendation to put in place or finalise their domestic legal or administrative framework and 34 jurisdictions received one or more recommendations for improvements to specific areas of their framework. - Exchange of information framework: In total 76 jurisdictions have multilateral or bilateral competent authority agreements in place. - Confidentiality: Of the jurisdictions included in this review, 78 have undergone an assessment by the Global Forum on Transparency and Exchange of Information for Tax Purposes (the Global Forum) concerning confidentiality and data safeguards in the context of implementing the AEOI standard and did not receive any action plan.
+In contrast, 10 jurisdictions are currently working on an action plan issued by the Global Forum as a consequence of its review. - Appropriate use: 82 jurisdictions have provided detailed information, enabling the Inclusive Framework to obtain sufficient assurance that measures are in place to ensure the appropriate use of CbC reports.